 Staudenmaier, John M. Technology's Storytellers: Reweaving the Human Fabric.
 Cambridge, Mass.: Society for the History of Technology and the MIT Press, 1985.

 Field, Alexander J. .
 "The Future of Economic History."
-In The Future of Economic History, 1-42.
+In The Future of Economic History, edited by idem.
+1-42.
 Boston: Kluwer Nijhoff Publishing, 1987.